 Björg is the CEO of Flygildi.
 Björg has extensive experience as a marketing manager serving companies like MSD Animal Health, Pentair and Vaki in a management role.
-Where she has e.g. be responsible to approach new opportunities and meet goals, led marketing teams in an international environment, brought products to new markets and developed and executed marketing strategies.
+Where she has e.g. been responsible to approach new opportunities and meet goals, led marketing teams in an international environment, brought products to new markets and developed and executed marketing strategies.
 Björg has a B.A degree in Marketing and Management Communication and MBA degree in Business Administration.

 Dr. Peter Höller

 Dr. Peter Höller is the technical director of Flygildi.
 Peter holds a doctoral degree in technical sciences and an MSc.
 Engineering in Applied Computer Sciences with a thesis in aerospace and remote sensing.
 Apart from holding responsible positions in private research and technology development companies, he worked as scientific associate at University of Salzburg and took on leading roles in internationally staffed projects of the European Space Agency.

 Ingólfur has a Master’s degree in Mechanical Engineering from University of Canterbury in New Zealand, which he completed with very good grades, a Bachelor’s degree in Energy Engineering from University of Reykjavik and a Marine Engineer degree in the Marine Engineer College, Reykjavik.
 Prior to joining Flygildi, Ingólfur was working in the fields of mechanical and energy engineering, on geothermal energy projects, and served in a leading role in autonomous underwater vehicles development.